DarshiniKrishna/Audit-Analysis-Using-Association-Rule-Mining/README.md

-# Audit Analysis Using Association Rule Mining
+# Write-off Control Analysis using Association Rule Mining

 Applied association rule mining to enhance fraud detection and ensure compliance with financial control policies in the write-off process.